Chapter 3 Introduce PubSub as a communication method

 end

-Inside the trader on init we need to subscribe to the “TRADE_EVENTS” PubSub channel:
+Inside the trader’s init/1 callback, we need to subscribe/2 to the TRADE_EVENTS topic:

 # /apps/naive/lib/naive/trader.ex